isomorphic-software/smartclient-docs/kb_topics/serverScript.md

 At the time of writing, GraalVM is available based on OpenJDK 17, 21 and 23, though there are also older versions still downloadable based on JDK 11; if you use the OpenJDK 11 version, or you continue to deploy the standalone nashorn-core library mentioned above, this means you have both Nashorn and GraalJS available.
 In this case, there are conflicting registrations - a number of variations on "javascript", "js" and "ecmascript" are registered for both Nashorn and GraalVM.
 In our testing, the GraalVM registrations always win in this situation, but if you want to be absolutely sure of picking up a particular engine, specify lanaguage "nashorn" for Nashorn and "graal.js" for GraalJS.
 GraalVM homepage: [https://www.graalvm.org/](https://www.graalvm.org/)

 It is also possible to implement GraalJS (the Javascript engine from GraalVM) directly on a regular Oracle or OpenJDK JVM (though note, in local testing we saw some but not all of the performance advantages of switching to the full GraalVM - call overheads are reduced to sub-millisecond, but do not get near the ~100 microsecond overhead that we saw with the full GraalVM).
+Implementing GraalJS on a regular JVM requires adding the following JARs from the GraalVM project (all available from Maven Central):

+*   **org.graalvm.js**: js-scriptengine, js-language
+*   **org.graalvm.polyglot**: polyglot
+*   **org.graalvm.truffle**: truffle-api, truffle-runtime, truffle-compiler
+*   **org.graalvm.regex**: regex
+*   **org.graalvm.sdk**: collections, nativeimage, word
+*   **org.graalvm.shadowed**: icu4j

+See [javaModuleDependencies](javaModuleDependencies.md#kb-topic-java-module-dependencies) for the complete list.

-Implementing GraalJS on a regular JVM is largely a matter of just adding the applicable JAR files to your application, though by default, references to Java classes and objects will not work.
+By default, references to Java classes and objects will not work from GraalJS scripts.
 This is a deliberate part of GraalVM's "secure by default" approach.
 It is possible to relax this by adding various security-related context flags, but SmartClient does not currently support that level of configuration.
-Instead, you will need to add the command-line flag `-Dpolyglot.js.nashorn-compat=true` to your servlet engine startup; this flag is an alternative way to relax Graal's default security lockdown.
+Instead, you will need to add the command-line flag `-Dpolyglot.js.nashorn-compat=true` to your servlet engine startup; this flag is an alternative way to relax Graal's default security lockdown and enables the `Java.type()` API used by Nashorn scripts.
 For further information, see [https://www.graalvm.org/latest/reference-manual/js/RunOnJDK](https://www.graalvm.org/latest/reference-manual/js/RunOnJDK) and [https://www.graalvm.org/latest/reference-manual/js/NashornMigrationGuide](https://www.graalvm.org/latest/reference-manual/js/NashornMigrationGuide)

 ### Related